beeware/toga/docs/reference/api/app.rst

 ~~~~~~~~~~~~

 The most common type of app will assign a :any:`MainWindow` or :any:`toga.MainWindow`
 instance as the main window.
-This window controls the lifecycle of the app; when the
+This window controls the life cycle of the app; when the
 main window is closed, the app will exit.

 This is the type of app that will be created if you use an instance of :any:`toga.App`